-In August 2022, the Board of Directors approved a share repurchase program pursuant to a normal course issuer bid to acquire up to 7,079,407 common shares of the Company, representing approximately 4% of the 176,985,184 common shares issued and outstanding as of August 16, 2022 (the "Share Repurchase Program").
+In September 2023, the Board of Directors approved a share repurchase program pursuant to a normal course issuer bid to acquire up to 8,487,191 common shares of the Company, representing approximately 4.8% of the 176,816,488 common shares issued and outstanding as of September 15, 2023 (the "Share Repurchase Program").
 The Company took this action to provide it with enhanced flexibility should market conditions result in Silvercorp's shares being undervalued.

-The Share Repurchase Program will run from August 29, 2022 to August 28, 2023.
+The Share Repurchase Program runs from September 19, 2023 to September 18, 2024.
 Purchases will be made at prevailing market prices, through the facilities of the TSX, the NYSE American, and alternative trading platforms in Canada and the United States, in compliance with regulatory requirements.
 All shares acquired thereunder were cancelled.

-As of August 11, 2023, the Company has repurchased and cancelled 196,554 shares under the Share Repurchase Program.
+As of August 12, 2024, the Company has repurchased and cancelled 191,770 shares under the Share Repurchase Program.

-Shareholders may obtain a copy of the Company's Notice of Intention to Make a Normal Course Issuer Bid filed with the TSX, without charge, by contacting the Company at Suite 1750, 1066 West Hastings Street, Vancouver, British Columbia, V6E 3X1, Attention: Assistant Corporate Secretary.
+Shareholders may obtain a copy of the Company's Notice of Intention to Make a Normal Course Issuer Bid filed with the TSX, without charge, by contacting the Company at Suite 1750, 1066 West Hastings Street, Vancouver, British Columbia, V6E 3X1, Attention: Corporate Secretary.